matthew-r-clark/full-stack-fundamentals/README.md

-# Todo Manager
+# ToDo Manager

-This is a simple todo SPA meant to demonstrate my understanding of full-stack fundamentals.
+This is a simple to do SPA meant to demonstrate my understanding of full-stack fundamentals.

 Features:
 - Private lists via user accounts.